TurnerSoftwareDev/GhostNet/README.md

 ## License

-Distributed under the ISC License.
+Software is distributed under the ISC License.
 See `LICENSE.txt` for more information.

+Rights to the content (i.e. written text) about GhostNet are retained by S2 Underground.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>